ags911/dsnd/project-3/readme.md

 ### by Darren Gidado
 ![jpg](images/ibm_logo_2400x1440.jpg)

-This project, undertaken as part of Udacity's Data Scientist Nanodegree program, involved a collaboration with IBM to develop a recommendation engine for their Watson Community users.
+This project, involved a collaboration with IBM to develop a recommendation engine for their Watson Community users.
 The goal was to suggest relevant articles that would keep users engaged on the platform.

 ## Technologies Used